sennykalidien/looklive-server/README.md

 An increase in load time from 1.33s --> 1.58s (25ms)...

 ### Conclusion
 Adding a gulp pipeline to concatenate and minify JS + CSS helps alot with the load time, which makes sense because the files will reduce in size size.
 Adding a FOUT solution to my webfonts increases the load time again with 25ms.
 But in order to make FOUT work i needed to add a library (FontFaceObserver) and some additional JavaScript code, which means 1 HTTP request more and an increase in file size.

-### EXTRA: Staging + Production environment

-### EXTRA: Cookies